Online sessions available through the autumn/winter term. Please do get in touch!

 The Castle School, Thornbury

-I have an assembly-style powerpoint presentation which lasts around an hour, with lots of interactive elements and time for a Q&A. I’ll do a short reading, then I’ll discuss my reading and writing practises, inspiration, editing and what I know of the publishing industry.
+My powerpoint presentation lasts around an hour, with lots of interactive elements and time for a Q&A. I’ll do a short reading and discuss my reading and writing practises, inspiration, editing and what I know of the publishing industry.
 We’ll discuss the magic of reading, and of writing (see workshop themes below for an idea of what I focus on) and where inspiration can be found, and touch on themes of friendship, empathy and self-discovery.

 “Amy’s workshop sessions build on the imaginative worlds she creates in her novels.
 They are a wonderful opportunity for pupils to character build and develop empathy through writing and role play.”